jdesgats/org.eclipse.koneki.ldt/libraries/luadbgpclient/docs/inspectors.md

-This document introduces the concept of curstom inspectors which allows you to plug your own logic to decode children properties debugging.
+This document introduces the concept of custom inspectors which allows you to plug your own logic to decode children properties debugging.

 This document is a tutorial, it just introduces concepts and best practices.
 For details about used functions, see the `debugger.introspection` API documentation.

-There is two main uses cases:
+There are two main uses cases:

 * Enumerate properties of userdata object (which debugger cannot inspect at all out of the box)